suuelee/druber-responsive/README.md

 ## Fixing the "Order" section
-To avoid repetition, I will not walk through restyling this section as it follows very similar principles as the "About" section.
+To avoid repetition, I will not walk through restyling this section as it is very similar to the layout change in "About".
 Please feel free to take a look at the source code in the files.

 ### Responsive "Order" Section Result